3. The holistic grading model

 10% of grade

-Can you explain, defend, and discuss what you actually learned in your weekly meeting?
+Can you explain, defend, and discuss what you actually learned in your scheduled meeting?
 This is the most important category in Tier 2 and the one that cannot be faked.

 30% of grade